videojs/video.js/docs/guides/troubleshooting.md

 ### If you are using Flash videos:

-* [flash-eol][Flash has reached end of life] and is no longer supported in browsers.
+* [Flash has reached end of life][flash-eol] and is no longer supported in browsers.

 ## Problems when hosting media